perses/perses/docs/cli.md

   Demo      | perses  | 9d
 ```

-**Note**: This command can be used with the --output flag in order to get the list either in Json or Yaml format.
+**Note**: This command can be used with the --output flag to get the list either in Json or Yaml format.
 This
-option can be used to export the resources into a file in order to mass update them.
+option can be used to export the resources into a file to mass update them.

 ### Describe data